Page Reviewed / Updated - November 23, 2020

 The companionship technology described here has a monthly service charge.
 There are no upfront or equipment fees and the cost of the tablet computer is built into the monthly service.
 One can expect monthly fees of between $150 - $250.

-As companion care technology is a new service offering made possible by inexpensive tablet computers and ubiquitous Internet service, slow-to-respond government assistance programs have not yet included this option among their approved benefits.
+As companion care technology is a new service offering made possible by inexpensive tablet computers and internet service, slow-to-respond government assistance programs have not yet included this option among their approved benefits.
 Neither Medicare nor Medicaid explicitly state support for technology-based companion care.
-However, Medicaid, the Department of Veterans' Affairs and several non-Medicaid state assistance programs allow for consumer or participant direction of care services in their programs.
+However, Medicaid, the Department of Veterans Affairs and several non-Medicaid state assistance programs allow for consumer or participant direction of care services in their programs.

 Consumer direction means that program participants' needs are assessed and they are granted a budget for care.
 They are permitted to allocate that budget as they best see fit.
 Therefore, through these programs, financial assistance is available to pay for companion care technology / services.
 One can find a list of Medicaid, non-Medicaid and veterans' programs with consumer direction here.